emqx/emqx-docs/en_US/configuration/listener.md

   - `bind` is the IP address and port of the listener, here it will listen to all incoming traffic from any IP address on port `8883`.
   - `max_connection` is the maximum number of concurrent connections allowed by the listener, default value: `infinity`.
   - `ssl_options` is the SSL/TLS configuration option for the listener, it has three properties:
-    - `cacertfile`: This sets the path to the file containing the trusted CA (certificate authority) certificates that the listener uses to verify the authenticity of the client certificates.
+    - `cacertfile`: PEM file containing the trusted CA (certificate authority) certificates that the listener uses to verify the authenticity of the client certificates.
-    - `certfile`: This sets the path to the file containing the SSL/TLS certificate for the listener.
+    - `certfile`: PEM file containing the SSL/TLS certificate chain for the listener.
+If the certificate is not directly issued by a root CA, the intermediate CA certificates should be appended after the listener certificate to form a chain.
-    - `keyfile`: This sets the path to the file containing the private key corresponding to the SSL/TLS certificate.
+    - `keyfile`: PEM file containing the private key corresponding to the SSL/TLS certificate.